chrsalbert/chrsalbert/README.md

 # Moin, hello, guten Tag!

 I'm Christian, a Fronend-Developer and UI-Designer hybrid based in Cologne, Germany.
-After I returned from my world travel in April 2020 due to the global pandemic I've created some fun projects to learn a few new things.
+After I returned from my world travel in March 2020 due to the global pandemic I've created some fun projects to learn a few new things.

 Here are some of my recent projects: